skeoop/skeoop.github.io/java8/Method-References.md

 fruit.forEach( print );
 ```

-The method reference is so short and clear, we can just do it in one statement
-without loss of clarity:
+The method reference is short and clear, so let's simplify without lose of clarity:

 ```java
 fruit.forEach( System.out::println );